 Application Deadline: Davidson-Davie Community College must submit nominations to the Goldwater Foundation by the last Friday in January; therefore the deadline for students to submit applications to Davidson-Davie for review will be November 30th by 5:00 PM of each academic year.
 (Please Note: If November 30th falls on a weekend, students must have applications submitted by 5:00 PM on Friday of that weekend).
 This will allow time for the Davidson-Davie Scholarship Committee to review applications & have students make necessary corrections, if needed.

-About the Scholarship Program: The Goldwater Scholarship Program, one of the oldest and most prestigious national scholarships in the natural sciences, engineering, and mathematics in the United States, seeks to identify and support college sophomores and juniors who show exceptional promise of becoming this Nation’s next generation of research leaders in these fields.
-The characteristics the Goldwater Foundation seeks in a Goldwater Scholar include: (1) strong commitment to a research career in the natural sciences, mathematics and engineering; (2) effective display of intellectual intensity in the sciences, mathematics and engineering; and (3) potential for a significant future contribution to research in their chosen field.
+About the Scholarship Program: The Goldwater Scholarship Program, one of the oldest and most prestigious national scholarships in the natural & social sciences, mathematics, computer & information sciences, and machining & engineering in the United States, seeks to identify and support college sophomores and juniors who show exceptional promise of becoming this Nation’s next generation of research leaders in these fields.
+The characteristics the Goldwater Foundation seeks in a Goldwater Scholar include: (1) strong commitment to a research career in the natural & social sciences, mathematics, computer & information sciences, or machining & engineering; (2) effective display of intellectual intensity in the sciences, mathematics and engineering; and (3) potential for a significant future contribution to research in their chosen field.
 Goldwater Scholarship awardees will be announced by 12:00 PM (noon) on the last Friday in March of each academic year.

 Eligibility Criteria: To be eligible for nomination for a Goldwater Scholarship, a student must: